Zloduh/clan-srbija/docs/deployment.md

 Environment
 - Set the variables from `server/.env.example` in your hosting environment.
 - Never expose API keys to the frontend; keep them server‑side only.
+- Note: YouTube channel auto‑sync has been removed; only manual news posting remains.

 Security
 - Require bearer auth for admin routes.